Information for Veterinary Practitioners

 This sub-program supports Australia's current BSE status as 'negligible risk' for the purposes of international trade.

 Veterinary practitioners contribute to the NTSESP by identifying and sampling clinically consistent animals.
-Incentives are paid to both the owner of the animal and the practitioner on the submission of appropriate diagnostic material, clinical details and history.
+Incentives are paid to both the owner of the animal and the veterinary practitioner upon the submission of appropriate diagnostic material, clinical details and history.

 A print friendly PDF version of the relevant forms are attached below for downloading:

-NTSESP Owner Tax Invoice (76Kb) (Note: owner subsidy is available for Sheep and Cattle ONLY)
+NTSESP Owner Tax Invoice (76Kb) (owner reimbursement available for cattle and sheep only)

 Cattle